The First-Time Flyer Guide#

 The Fleet Carrier, OMNIGON#

-A Drake-Class Fleet Carrier, as the name implies, allows players to haul multiple ships at once large distances.
+A Drake-Class Fleet Carrier, as the name implies, allows players to haul multiple ships at once across large distances.
 While not dramatically faster than a single ship jumping, no other method allows you to bring multiple ships into the Deep Black with you.
 This carrier is owned, maintained and operated by myself, CMDR OTACON239.
 While I am the owner, I am very willing to use it for community projects and help with the Sqaudron Goals.
-The carrier has a lot of moving parts, but these are the systems that are up and running:
+The carrier offers several onboard services:

 - Refuel